ryanlintott/ShapeUp/README.md

 ```

 ## CornerStyle
 An enum storing style information for a `Corner`.
-In all cases, the radius is a [`RelatableValue`](#relatablevalue) that can either be an absolue value or relative to the length of the shortest line from that corner.
+In all cases, the radius is a [`RelatableValue`](#relatablevalue) that can either be an absolute value or relative to the length of the shortest line from that corner.

 <img width="50" alt="Pink triangle with a point corner" src="https://user-images.githubusercontent.com/2143656/157761591-2341d07c-5f0e-4434-ad19-22873f7357d9.svg"> `.point`
 A simple point corner with no properties.